akonwi/akonwi.github.io/_posts/2017-01-22-react-inline-styles.markdown

 now has to be applied individually to those child elements.
 If the children are all the same component and can be dynamically generated, then it's not much of a fuss.
 Unfortunately, this wasn't the case for me because all the child elements were different.
 I think the solution to this is probably to refactor the styling to be based on flex-box because I'm probably doing something wrong.

-I need to do more research to find a library that doesn't create selectors but also allows using pseudo-selectors.
+Overall, I'm pretty happy with this refactoring because I removed the need for SASS in the project and that's one less step in my build process and I can keep a small css file with some base styling.
+I need to do more research though to find a library that doesn't create a stylesheet but also accommodates for pseudo-selectors.